rishabhbhatt009/Mind-Palace/Notes/docker.md

 ### Understanding Docker and its architecture.
 Docker architecture consists of several components working together to enable the creation, management, and execution of containers.
 Understanding Docker's architecture will give you a better grasp of how the different parts interact.
 Here's an overview of the key components:

+1. **Docker Images**: Docker images are the templates used to create containers.
+An image contains the application code, runtime, libraries, and dependencies required to run the application.
+Docker images are built from Dockerfiles or can be pulled from Docker registries.
+Images are stored in a layered format, where each layer represents a specific change or addition made during the image's construction.

+2. **Docker Registry**: Docker registries are repositories where Docker images are stored and distributed.
+Docker Hub is the default public registry provided by Docker, containing a vast collection of pre-built images.
+You can also set up your private registry or use other public or private registries.
+Docker images can be pulled from a registry to the local machine for use in creating containers.

+3. **Containerization Technologies**: Docker leverages several underlying technologies to achieve containerization:

+   - **Namespaces**: Namespaces provide process isolation by creating separate instances of various operating system resources, such as process IDs, network interfaces, file systems, and more.
+Namespaces ensure that each container has its isolated environment.

+   - **Control Groups (cgroups)**: Control Groups limit and allocate resources to containers, such as CPU, memory, disk I/O, and network bandwidth. cgroups ensure that containers do not consume excessive resources and allow for resource isolation and allocation.

+   - **Union File Systems**: Union file systems, such as OverlayFS or AUFS, are used to create layered file systems in Docker.
+These file systems allow Docker images to share a base image and create lightweight and efficient container file systems.

+4. **Docker Networking**: Docker provides networking capabilities to enable communication between containers and the outside world.
+Docker creates a default bridge network that allows containers to communicate with each other.
+Additionally, you can create custom networks to isolate and control communication between containers.
+Docker also supports host networking and external network connectivity.

+5. **Docker Volumes**: Docker volumes allow containers to persist and share data between container instances.
+Volumes can be mounted into containers to store and retrieve data.
+Docker volumes can be managed by the Docker daemon and can be backed up, restored, or shared across containers.

+Understanding Docker's architecture helps you grasp the underlying mechanisms and interactions that make containerization possible.
+It enables you to effectively work with Docker and leverage its features for application deployment, scaling, and management.

+If you have any further questions or need more clarification, feel free to ask!